Finite noncommutative geometries related to $F_p[x]$: The Hopf algebras

 for all $i,j\ne 0$.
 Using that $\sum_{i=1}^{p-1}1/i=0$ which is equivalent to $\sum_{i\in\F_p}i=0$ mod $p$ valid for $p>2$, one has that $\sum_j\delta_j\delta_{j-i}$ has zero coefficient in degree $1$, so there is no $g_1$ term.
 Hence we have a cleft extension and $\F_p[x]\cong \F_p[g_1]\tens_\chi A_1$ for some cocycle $\chi:A_1\tens A_1\to \F_p[g_1]$ which we compute from

-This is again $\psi$-invariant and has at degree at most $(p-1)^3$, so is at most quadratic in $g_1$.
+This is again $\psi$-invariant and has degree at most $(p-1)^3$, so is at most quadratic in $g_1$.
 Looking to degree $2$, we have

-where we used that $\sum_{i=1}^{p-1} 1/i^2=0$ mod $p$ for $p>3$, which is equivalent to a power-sum identity $\sum_{i\in\F_p}i^2=0$ mod $p$ for $p>3$ (this is well-known to hold for all powers not divisible by $p-1$, see \cite{Carps}).
-From this one can see that $\chi$ has no $x^2$ coefficient and hence is at most constant plus linear in $g_1$.
-We then use our previous properties to match the coefficient of $x$, to give the form stated.
-From the theory of extensions, see \cite{Ma:book}, we will be able to recover the product of $\F_p[x]$ from
+where we used that $\sum_{i=1}^{p-1} 1/i^2=0$ mod $p$ for $p>3$, which is equivalent to a power-sum identity $\sum_{i\in\F_p}i^2=0$ mod $p$ for $p>3$.
+Such identities are known to hold for all powers not divisible by $p-1$, see \cite{Carps}.
+From this one can see that $\chi$ has no $x^2$ term, and hence is at most a constant plus linear term in $g_1$.
+We then use our expression for $\chi$ and the form of triple products of $\delta$'s to match the constant terms and coefficients of $x$, giving the cocycle as stated.
+From the theory of extensions, see \cite[Prop.~6.3.2]{Ma:book}, we will be able to recover the product of $\F_p[x]$ from

 which implies in particular that